How Old Do You Have to Be to Bartend or Serve Alcohol in North Carolina?

 However, bartenders must still follow state-mandated training and certification requirements.

-Unlike some states, North Carolina does not require a state-issued bartending license.
-However, individual businesses and counties may require bartenders to complete Alcohol Awareness Training before serving alcohol.
+Unlike some states, North Carolina does not require a state-issued license.
+However, individual businesses and counties may require servers or bartenders to complete Alcohol Awareness Training before serving alcohol.

-Steps to Becoming a Bartender in North Carolina
+Steps to Becoming a Bar Staff in North Carolina:

-- Apply for Bartending Jobs – Build your skills and apply to bars, restaurants, and nightclubs.
+4. Apply for Jobs – Build your skills and apply to bars, restaurants, and nightclubs.

-The bartending and alcohol service industry comes with unique challenges.
+The alcohol service industry comes with unique challenges.
 Here are some key issues bartenders, alcohol servers, and business owners in North Carolina should be aware of:

 North Carolina’s alcohol laws vary by county, meaning bartenders and business owners must stay updated on local regulations.